Smallpox in Adult

 Smallpox is classified as a Category A bioterrorism agent because of its ease of dissemination, contagiousness, and high mortality rate.
 The most likely method of dispersal would be as an aerosol, but simply having an infected individual walk around infecting others is also a likely mode of dissemination.
 One case of smallpox most certainly represents a terrorist attack.

 The initial symptoms of smallpox occur after a 3-17 day incubation period and include a prodrome of high fever, chills, headache, backache, malaise, and vomiting.
 Severe abdominal pain and delirium can also be present.
 After 2-4 days, a rash of macules and papules appears in the mouth and on the face and extremities and spreads to the rest of the body, including the palms and soles.
 The lesions of the rash evolve uniformly to vesicles and pustules, which usually umbilicate, crust over, scab, and fall off, leaving pitted scars.
-Pregnant women may be at increased risk for severe illness from smallpox.
+Pregnant individuals may be at increased risk for severe illness from smallpox.

 After 2 weeks of infection, death can occur from a toxemia secondary to circulating immune complexes or from secondary infection.
 Encephalitis is a possible complication.
 Hemorrhagic and flat forms are fulminant with mortality rates approaching 100%, and these do not display the typical umbilicated papules.